serhat-dirik/openshift-cd-demo/README.md

   * Explore SonarQube and show the metrics, stats, code coverage, etc
   * Explore _Tasks - Dev_ project in OpenShift console and verify the application is deployed in the DEV environment
   * Explore _Tasks - Stage_ project in OpenShift console and verify the application is deployed in the STAGE environment
   * If Quay enabled, click on the image tag in quay.io and show the security scannig results

 ![](images/sonarqube-analysis.png?raw=true)

 ![](images/quay-claire.png?raw=true)

-* Clone and checkout the _eap-7_ branch of the _openshift-tasks_ git repository and using an IDE (e.g. JBoss Developer Studio), remove the ```@Ignore``` annotation from ```src/test/java/org/jboss/as/quickstarts/tasksrs/service/UserResourceTest.java``` test methods to enable the unit tests.
+* Clone and checkout the master branch of the _openshift-tasks_ git repository and using an IDE (e.g. JBoss Developer Studio), remove the ```@Ignore``` annotation from ```src/test/java/org/jboss/as/quickstarts/tasksrs/service/UserResourceTest.java``` test methods to enable the unit tests.
 Commit and push to the git repo.

 * Check out Jenkins, a pipeline instance is created and is being executed.
 The pipeline will fail during unit tests due to the enabled unit test.